Alvaro144/information-retrieval-system/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Just store your documents in directory /documentos
+Just add your documents in directory /documentos

 Example of execution